-If your car has trouble starting, runs rough, has a misfire, or is getting fewer miles to the gallon, it may be that there is a problem with the ignition coil, or one of the coil packs.
+So, if your car has trouble starting, runs rough, has a misfire, or is getting thirstier, it may be that there is a problem with the ignition coil, or one of the coil packs.

-This can be a serious issue, though not expensive to fix if caught early, because a car not running smoothly can damage the catalytic converter in the exhaust system.
-If you foul the catalyst with unburned fuel, it will be expensive to replace.
+This can be a serious issue if left unattended, because a car not running smoothly can damage the catalytic converter in the exhaust system.
+However, the good news is that an igntion coil pack replacement is usually pretty cheap if caught early.

 What is an ignition coil?